Frobenius light cone and the shift unitary: Introduction

 The past decade has seen an enormous advance in our understanding of the limitations of spatial locality in many-body physics \cite{Lieb1972,Hastings_koma,Nachtergaele_2006,Wang:2019jsj,Friedman:2022vqb}, including in systems with power-law interactions \cite{fossfeig,gong2017,Tran_2019_polyLC,else,strongly_gorshkov20,alpha_3_chenlucas,strictlylinear_KS,hierarchy20,Kuwahara_OTOC,Chen_1d21,tran2021} and bosons \cite{LRion,kuwahara2021liebrobinson,Yin:2021uio,Kuwahara:2022hlg,Faupin:2021nhk,Faupin_boson22,Lemm_boson23}: see \cite{ourreview} for a recent review.
 These works often generalize the Lieb-Robinson Theorem \cite{Lieb1972}, which constrains commutators between space-time distant local operators: By getting tight bounds on $C(x,t)$, we can show that e.g. the time it takes to perform state transfer between sites $x$ and 0 is at least as large as the smallest time $\tau$ for which $C(x,\tau)=2$ \cite{Bravyi2006}.
 For many of the Lieb-Robinson bounds recently discovered, optimal protocols exist which demonstrate their tightness \cite{eldredge,Tran_GHZ21,yifan2021,Kuwahara:2022hlg}.

-It is also known that Lieb-Robinson bounds can be parametrically weak at bounding certain tasks.
-In theories with power-law interactions with a certain range of exponents, this was first emphasized in \cite{hierarchy20}, where it was noted that being able to implement a ``background-independent state transfer" that transfers \emph{Pauli operators}:
+{ It is also known that Lieb-Robinson bounds can be lousy at bounding certain tasks: in other words, it might take much longer to achieve a desired goal than implied by (\ref{eq:LRlikebound}).} In theories with power-law interactions with a certain range of exponents, this was first emphasized in \cite{hierarchy20}, where it was noted that being able to implement a ``background-independent state transfer" that transfers \emph{Pauli operators}:

-is parametrically harder than performing state transfer between sites 0 and $r$.
-Note that these two tasks are \emph{not} equivalent: fast state transfer protocols indeed rely on knowing the state of other qubits, whereas any protocol obeying (\ref{eq:frobeniusprotocol}) does not care about the state of any particular qubit.
-The authors of \cite{hierarchy20} thus said that there was a ``hierarchy of light cones", with differing ``light cones" (i.e. bounds on the time needed by an optimal protocol) for different tasks.
-The state transfer protocol of (\ref{eq:frobeniusprotocol}) is constrained by the ``Frobenius light cone", which is parametrically slower than the Lieb-Robinson one in power-law interacting systems \cite{Chen_1d21}.
+cannot be done in the same amount of time as performing state transfer between sites 0 and $r$ { in one particular state: find unitary $U(t)$ such that Note that these two tasks are \emph{not} equivalent: fast state transfer protocols indeed rely on knowing that the state of other qubits is $|\mathbf{0}\rangle$, whereas any protocol obeying (\ref{eq:frobeniusprotocol}) does not care about the state of any particular qubit.
+In this example above, in a one-dimensional chain it takes $t \gtrsim r/\log^2 r$ to achieve criterion (\ref{eq:frobeniusprotocol}), whereas (\ref{eq:xfer1state}) can be achieved in a time $t< r^\beta$ for any $\beta>0$. } Since we have protocols that achieve time $t<r^\beta$ for task (\ref{eq:xfer1state}), and bounds that require $t>r/\log^2 r$ for task (\ref{eq:frobeniusprotocol}), the authors of \cite{hierarchy20} said that there was a ``hierarchy of light cones", with differing ``light cones" (i.e. bounds on the time needed by an optimal protocol) existing for different tasks.